-#summerreads a list of books that I lined up to read over the summer of 2017, many of which had been recommended by my PLN.
+#summerreads a list of books that I have lined up to read over the summer of 2018, many of which had been recommended by my PLN.
 Includes some great links to book suggestions that will inspire you.

-10 Free Ways to Develop Professionally Over Spring Break an evergreen blog post listing 10 ways in which you can get free professional development, in your own time, for no dime.
+Free Summer PD a blog post listing 10 ways in which you can get free professional development this summer, in your own time, for no dime.

 Many of the movies listed above are also available on Amazon